AndreiBondad/AndreiBondad/README.md

 Hello!
-I am a current UIC computer science student.
-I am passionate about using  open source technologies that eliminates barriers of entry for developers and creators.
-I strive to always find new tools and technologies that can be utilized for free.
+My passion in technology lies in wanting create video games that are both enjoyable and innovative.
+As someone who's been playing games all my life, the systems and technology used to create them have always intrigued me.
+I often found myself enjoying learning the process the developers went through to create games as much as playing them.

+I am a current student at UIC studying computer science.
+In my free time, I work with the open source Godot game engine, and am learning industry standard tools such as the Unreal Game engine.
+I am also an avid user of other open source technologies that offer similar functionality to paid products, like the video editing software KDenlive or the audio editor Audacity.

 <!--
 **AndreiBondad/AndreiBondad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.